rice-apps/rice-apps.github.io/carpool/README.md

 **Work-in-Progress:**
 1. Email Notifications add the option to send emails when a rider joins (Angela and Josie)
-   - Sending emails to all riders who are a part of the ride; two separate emails: one for all and one specific to the joiner
+   - [Story]Sending emails to all riders who are a part of the ride; two separate emails: one for all and one specific to the joiner
+     - Acceptance Criteria:
        - Create notification for when someone creates the ride, User is reminded to contact uber
        - Edit the profile page to include ride information
 2. Update landing page (Emmett)
-   - Made new branch with new front end revisions; changes on landing page - new color schema and step buttons (needs content) New buttons added to the nav bar (find a ride, etc), changed the search buttons to look cleaner
+   - [Story] Made new branch with new front end revisions; changes on landing page - new color schema and step buttons (needs content) New buttons added to the nav bar (find a ride, etc), changed the search buttons to look cleaner
+      - Acceptance Criteria:
         - Next step is to find a cohesive color scheme that can be consistent across all pages; add logo to the landing page and at the top; change padding issue to get rid of dead weight
 3. Edit profile icons for telephone numbers (Ling)
    - Icons
    - Fix edit page